 The Leader of Leeds City Council has welcomed confirmation of the preferred route HS2 will take through the city.

-The preferred route of the second phase of the national high-speed rail project was released on Tuesday 15th November 2016 by the Department for Transport and HS2 Ltd, showing how the new line will come into Leeds.
-The announcement also confirms the revised plans released last year for Leeds Station to be remodelled into an integrated ‘Yorkshire Hub’ to accommodate HS2 alongside regional and local services.
+The preferred route of the second phase of the national high-speed rail project was released on Tuesday 15 November 2016 by the Department for Transport and HS2 Ltd, showing how the new line will come into Leeds.
+The announcement also confirms the revised plans released in 2015 for Leeds Station to be remodelled into an integrated ‘Yorkshire Hub’ to accommodate HS2 alongside regional and local services.

 Responding to the announcement the Leader of Leeds City Council Councillor Judith Blake said: